- Regular

 Generally, the two players' game strength is determined by the difference in dan level, age, and titles won.
 However, in amateur tournaments, it is not uncommon for the higher-ranked and lower-ranked players to be decided by mutual concession when both players' go strength is unknown.

 A "kanjiken" is a mutual discussion with your opponent about good or bad moves made during the game.
 In Shogi, it is considered good manners to give feedback after a game, so be proactive in your interactions.
 It is common practice for the losing player to initiate the feedback game.
 The advantage of a feedback game is that you and your opponent can deepen your understanding of Shogi by teaching each other and thinking about the best moves to make.
-It is also a good opportunity to get hints on how to improve your game, so if you are frustrated at losing a game, take advantage of the opportunity to have a game of feedback.
+It is also a good opportunity to get hints on how to improve your game and to improve your game skills, so if you are frustrated at losing a game, make the most of the opportunity to have a game of feedback.

 One of the great pleasures of Shogi is to watch someone else's game.
 However, a third party who is present at a serious game must watch the game with good manners.
 Finally, I will explain the manners that you should keep in mind when watching a Shogi game as a third party.